-To apply the idea of HiFi to a general network topology, we formulate the optimal wildcard and exact-match entry installment problems using integer linear programs (ILP) by modeling fine-grained management requirements, flow-table size constraints, and link capacity constraints, etc..
-Unfortunately, neither problems has any optimal solutions in polynomial time.
-Hence, we design approximation algorithms to solve them, and analyze the approximation factors.
+To apply the idea of HiFi to a general network topology, we formulate the optimal wildcard and exact-match entry installment problems using integer linear programs (ILP) by modeling fine-grained management requirements, flow-table size constraints, and link capacity constraints, etc. Unfortunately, neither problems has any optimal solutions in polynomial time.
+Hence, we design efficient approximation algorithms to solve them, and analyze the approximation factors.

 When solving the wildcard entry installment subproblem, we also take into consideration the case where it is impossible to provide fine-grained management for all flows in a network simply because there are too many flows.
 For example, assume that the network consists of 100 switches, and the flow-table size of each switch is 4,000.
 As a result, it contains a total of 400,000 entries in the network.
 When there are 600,000 flows, there's no way to provide fine-grained management for all these flows.
-For such a case, we design an approximation algorithm to maximize the number of flows that can be controlled individually given the flow- table size constraints.
+For such a case, we design an approximation algorithm to maximize the number of flows that can be controlled individually given the flow-table size constraints.

-Extensive simulation shows that HiFi helps to reduce the number of required flow entries by 45%-69% and reduce the control overhead by 28%-50% compared with the state-of-the-art solutions.
+To validate our design, we implement HiFi in a testbed with open virtual switches without additional hardware and software, while taking long-term traffic statistics and flow-table size constraint into consideration.
+Both testbed experiments and large-scale simulations show that HiFi helps to reduce the number of required flow entries by 45-69 percent and reduce the control overhead by 28-50 percent compared with the state-of-the-art solutions.